 I am still sometimes surprised by the ways in which the movie Glory has shaped my understanding of Robert Gould Shaw and the men in the 54th Massachusetts Volunteer Infantry.
-Consider this scene from the movie in which Shaw chastises Major Forbes for his failure to properly train the men to discharge their weapons in an efficient manner.

 The relationship of Shaw to his men seems to stand in apparent contrast to that of Thomas Wentworth Higginson.
 As you know, Higginson came to write a series of sympathetic essays about the black soldiers in his regiment, which he later gathered into a book.
 I wonder if the example of Higginson, who remained a significant figure until his death in 1911, influenced how Shaw was remembered?